 The Métis were famous for their floral beadwork, and were often called the ‘Flower Beadwork People’.

 The symmetric floral beadwork, often set against a black or dark blue background, was inspired by European floral designs.

 This flag, in blue or red, is a symbol of the Métis.
 The two circles coming together represent the European and Native parents forming a new group.
 It is also a mathematical symbol for infinity, which means the Métis will continue forever.

-- The Métis Nation is the second largest of the three main groups of Aboriginal peoples in Canada.
-(Stats Canada 2016)
+- The Métis Nation is the second largest growing population of the three Aboriginal peoples in Canada.
+(Stats Canada 2016 Consensus)